Good evening :)

 Nippon India ETF Nifty Bank BeES

-The Nippon India ETF Nifty Bank BeES replicates the Nifty Bank Index, which includes leading private and public-sector banks in India.
+The Nippon India ETF Nifty Bank BeES replicates the Nifty Bank Index, which comprises leading public- and private-sector banks in India.
 This ETF gives investors direct exposure to the banking sector, an essential part of India’s economy.

 Kotak Nifty Bank ETF

 The Kotak Nifty Bank ETF tracks the Nifty Bank Index, providing investors with exposure to India's top 12 banking stocks.
-This ETF offers a simple, cost-effective way to invest in the banking sector, which plays a vital role in India’s financial growth.
+This ETF offers a simple

 Investing in ETFs using Tickertape is a straightforward process.
 Tickertape is a powerful stock analysis and screening tool that helps you make informed investment decisions.
 Here’s how you can use Tickertape to invest in Nifty ETFs: